General Surgery Qualifying Exam - Overview

 - The General Surgery Qualifying Examination (QE) is offered annually as the first of two exams required for board certification in general surgery.
 The QE consists of approximately 300 multiple-choice questions designed to evaluate a surgeon's knowledge of general surgical principles and applied science.

-- It is a one-day exam lasting eight hours and is held at computer-testing facilities across the U.S. Results are posted and mailed three to four weeks after the exam.
+- It is a one-day exam lasting eight hours and is held at computer-testing facilities across the U.S. Results are posted and mailed approximately four weeks after the exam.
 The exam's contents are copyrighted and may not be reproduced or disclosed in any manner.

 - To be eligible for this exam, applicants must: